EToledoR/MadcubaDatabases/README.md

 ## Introduction
 This repository aims to hold all the tools needed to populate the software MADCUBA (https://cab.inta-csic.es/madcuba/) and provide an overview in the process needed to regenerate the MADCUBA database.

+The MADCUBA database is a relational database based in hsqldb (https://hsqldb.org/) that is built from the cat files with the transition information for each species and the partition function file with information about the partition function for each molecule.
+The relational database is divided in catalogs and each catalog has two tables one for the transitions and another one for the partition function.
+Once the database is generated in MADCUBA, 4 files are generated named:

+- lines.data (The actual data of the database)
+- lines.backup (A specific backup to be used by hsqldb)
+- lines.properties (metadata about the database files)
+- lines.script (DDL - Data Definition Language) scripts for the database.
+Scripts to generate an empty database with the current structure than then can be populated with the backup.

+In a regular version of MADCUBA these files needs to be stored in the directory MADCUBA_IJ/plugins/MADCUBA_IJ/catalog The different versions of the database can be replaced on that directory seamless and the system will automatically pick up the changes.

 At the end of the README further insights would be provided to help with the inclusion of new databases.

 These instructions are aimed to be run in a Linux or Linux-based(Mac OS) environment.